 This is a rare and exciting opportunity to be part of the establishment and early growth of a world-class comprehensive school.

 The Swan is a great place to work.
 There are many benefits to joining our team, for example:

 - Exemplary behaviour: Our students are impeccably behaved and staff are supported with consistently applied centralised behaviour systems.

 - Our curriculum is centrally planned to support workload and ensure all students get the best possible lessons.

-- Commitment to high quality CPD: CPD is given weekly in AM sessions, focusing on what really makes a difference in the classroom.
+- Commitment to high quality CPD: This is organised weekly in 30 minute after school sessions, which focus on what really makes a difference in the classroom.
 We have a Progress Check Afternoon and a Data and Planning Day each term to give time to analyse student progress and plan appropriate actions.

 - We don’t expect written feedback in exercise books; we let departments decide on the best way to given feedback in their subject.

 - You will work closely school leaders in a small team and have a chance to genuinely influence the identity of the school.
 There will be opportunities for career progression as the school grows.